 - The plastic quality used inside seems to have been carried over, which feels cheap.

-- All other dimensions: the width, height, boot space, ground clearance of the car are the same.
+- All other dimensions: the width, height, boot space, and ground clearance of the car are the same.

 - The rear cabin doesn’t get any improvements, legroom and headroom are pretty much the same.